Chiranjit-B/Credit-Risk-Analysis/README.md

 7. **Hyperparameter Tuning and Grid Search**: Using GridSearchCV for hyperparameter tuning to find the best model parameters 🔧
 8. **Model Evaluation**: Comparing models based on performance metrics 🏅

+## ⚖️ SMOTE Analysis
+SMOTE (Synthetic Minority Over-sampling Technique) is used to address class imbalance in the dataset.
+By generating synthetic samples for the minority class, SMOTE helps in improving the model's ability to correctly classify minority instances.
+In this project, SMOTE is applied to the training data to balance the 'Good' and 'Bad' risk categories.

+## 🔧 Hyperparameter Tuning and Grid Search
+Hyperparameter tuning is crucial for optimizing model performance.
+We use GridSearchCV to perform an exhaustive search over a specified parameter grid for each model.
+This helps in finding the best combination of hyperparameters that maximize the model's accuracy and other performance metrics.
+For example, we tune the number of estimators and the depth of trees for the Random Forest model.

 ## 🤖 Models Used
 We experimented with several models to find the best predictor:
 - **Support Vector Classifier (SVC)**
 - **Decision Tree Classifier**
 - **Random Forest Classifier**
 - **Gaussian Naive Bayes**
+- **K-Nearest Neighbors (KNN)**: KNN is a simple and effective classification algorithm that assigns a class to a sample based on the majority class of its k-nearest neighbors.
+In this project, KNN is used to explore its effectiveness in predicting credit risk.

 ## 🏆 Results
 The Random Forest Classifier emerged as the top performer with the following metrics: